-Latinos are the fastest growing minority population in the United States, numbering between 50 and 60 million today.
+Latinx communities are the fastest growing minority population in the United States, numbering between 50 and 60 million today.
 Our interdisciplinary program allows students in many majors to complete their existing studies while also deepening knowledge about the experience of the Latin American and Caribbean diaspora in the U.S.

-With demographic trends and the need to work with diverse groups, employers will appreciate your specialized training in Latino Studies.
+With demographic trends and the need to work with diverse groups, employers will appreciate your specialized training in Latinx Studies.
 The certificate complements academic fields in Letters & Science (Spanish, Sociology, Anthropology, History, and Political Science among others) as well as professional fields such as Business, Criminal Justice, Health Science, Nursing, and Social Welfare.
-Latino Studies courses also count towards the major in Latin American, Caribbean, and U.S. Latinx Studies.
+Latinx Studies courses also count towards the major in Latin American, Caribbean, and U.S. Latinx Studies.

 Students will find answers to these questions:

-- Who are Latinos?
+- Who are Latinx people?

 - How have immigration policies affected population growth and change?